Lostinsidemyhead/Flappy/README.md

 Little game like a Flappy Birds.
-The specific code, which working with opengl, like shader and texture classes lying in the Utils folder, was taken fromLearnOpenGL".
+The specific code, which working with opengl, like shader and texture classes lying in the Utils folder, was taken from "LearnOpenGL".